Memphis Music Feature: Southern Avenue

 They’re out here giving life to a genre too long dominated by people obsessed with emulating the past.
 And that’s a good deed done for blues fans everywhere.

 Apparently, a number of folks agree with me.
-Not only has Southern Avenue found success touring internationally, they represented Memphis in last year’s International Blues Challenge.
+Not only has Southern Avenue found success touring internationally, they represented Memphis in 2016’s International Blues Challenge.
 American Blues Scene described their single “Don’t Give Up” as being “as comfortable at a Friday night fish fry as it would at Sunday morning services.”
 I mean, if that’s not a glowing review, I don’t know what is.

 - Check out this special video feature about why the band loves Memphis.